 NO refined SUGAR added.
 Naturally sweetened with banana and maple syrup.
 100% GRAIN-FREE.
 Above all, muffins are always better when made chocolatey!
-Find out if chocolate makes you constipated, and why these gluten-free chocolate chip muffins might just be the cure to alleviate your digestive issues.
+Do you want to know if chocolate makes you constipated, and why these gluten-free chocolate chip muffins might just be the cure to alleviate your digestive issues?

 Why Are These Gluten-Free Chocolate Muffins So Good For You?

 These easy to make gluten free chocolate muffins are a delicious treat that can be enjoyed by those with celiac disease and non-celiac gluten sensitivity.
 They’re made from all natural grain-free ingredients, so they’re free of preservatives, artificial flavors, and colors.
 They are made from simple nutrient-dense ingredients.
 Plus, this recipe only has 8 ingredients.
 It doesn’t get any easier than that.

 How Do You Make Gluten Free Muffins More Moist?